The customs offices in Madrid push for the access of SMEs to the status of Authorised Economic Operator (AEO) after the WTO agreement in Bali

 II Conference of the World Customs Organization on the AEO

-The general director of the Tax Agency, Santiago Menéndez, inaugurated today in Madrid the II Global Conference of the Organization Customs Service (WCO) on the Authorized Economic Operator (AEO) organized by the WCO, together with the South Korean Customs Service and the Tax Agency.
-Over three days, more than 800 representatives of the public and private sectors from 75 countries will debate the new scenario that is opening up for the promotion of this figure of reliable operator after the Trade Facilitation Agreement (TFA) approved by the Organization Trade World Cup last December, in Bali.
-Of particular relevance at the conference will be the dynamic role in foreign trade that their access to AEO status, or the equivalent figure agreed upon in Bali, can entail for SMEs.
+April 28, 2014.- The Director General of the Tax Agency, Santiago Menéndez, today inaugurated in Madrid the II Global Conference of the World Customs Organization (WCO) on the Authorized Economic Operator (AEO) organized by the WCO, jointly with the Customs Service of South Korea and the Tax Agency.
+Over three days, more than 800 representatives from the public and private sectors from 75 countries will discuss the new scenario that is opening up for the promotion of this figure of trusted operator following the Trade Facilitation Agreement (TFA) approved by the World Trade Organization last December in Bali.
+Of particular importance at the conference will be the role that SMEs' access to AEO status, or the equivalent status agreed in Bali, can play in boosting foreign trade.

-Article 7 of the TFA contemplates the figure of the “authorized operator”, which will identify companies with a good record of compliance with their customs obligations.
-The implementation of this figure when the TFA comes into force will not generate distortions within the European Union, which has had its own equivalent program, the OAS, since 2008.
+Article 7 of the AFC provides for the figure of the “authorized operator”, which will identify companies with a good record of compliance with their customs obligations.
+The introduction of this scheme when the AFC comes into force will not create distortions within the European Union, which has had its own equivalent programme, the OAS, since 2008.
 Instead, the extension of trusted operators thanks to the Bali agreement will facilitate trade exchanges between EU member states and TFA signatory countries.

-In the case of Spain, the foreign sector has been decisive in recent years for the economy to return to the path of recovery.
-Last year was the first since 1998 in which the national economy has accumulated financing capacity (15,653 million euros, equivalent to 1.5% of GDP).
-This evolution is due to the improvement in the balance of foreign exchanges of goods and services with the rest of the world; that is, to the strength of the trade balance.
+In the case of Spain, the foreign sector has been crucial in recent years in getting the economy back on the path to recovery.
+Last year was the first since 1998 in which the national economy accumulated financing capacity (15.653 billion euros, equivalent to 1.5% of GDP).
+This evolution is due to the improvement in the balance of foreign trade in goods and services with the rest of the world; that is, to the strength of the trade balance.

-In this context, the promotion of the figure of the Authorized Economic Operator takes on special relevance when creating an environment of cooperation and mutual understanding that favors international trade.
+In this context, the promotion of the Authorised Economic Operator figure takes on special relevance when it comes to creating an environment of cooperation and mutual understanding that favours international trade.
 Obtaining the AEO certificate offers multiple advantages in terms of streamlining customs procedures, as well as greater legal security throughout the customs territory of the Union and in commercial exchanges with those territories that have signed a mutual recognition agreement with the EU. of their OAS.

-To date, the European Union has signed mutual recognition agreements with five countries (United States, Japan, Switzerland, Norway and Andorra) that represent more than a quarter of the value of exports made from Spain to a non-EU country.
+To date, the European Union has signed mutual recognition agreements with five countries (the United States, Japan, Switzerland, Norway and Andorra), which represent more than a quarter of the value of exports from Spain to a non-EU country.

 Next June, the EU plans to sign an equivalent agreement with China, which will be an important boost for the Spanish export sector, given that the Asian country is the fifth destination for Spanish sales outside of community territory.
 Currently, more than 12,900 Spanish operators export to China and only 116 of them have the AEO certificate.